Termination of Private Foundation Status

 - The date its regular tax year begins, and

-- The date the 60-month period begins.
+- The date the 60-month period begins (must be the beginning of a tax period).

 The organization also must establish immediately after the end of the 60-month period that it has met the requirements of section 509(a)(1), (2), or (3).